payalsin/iControlLX/Testing.md

 After running the playbook login to both the vCMP host and guest and check all the objects are configured

+VLAN's from the vCMP host are assigned to the vCMP guest
 ![](media/image12.png)

+Objects configured on the vCMP guest
 ![](media/image13.png)

 To perform a cleanup of the BIG-IP configuration, run the following playbook: